Puppy Socialization

 “Behavior problems are an important, if not the primary, reason for relinquishment and euthanasia of pet dogs.” “... it is estimated that approximately one-quarter of a million dogs and cats are euthanized annually in small animal veterinary practices in the United States as a direct result of behavior problems.”

 In summary, the experts (vets who understand behavior) do not support waiting.
 There is no reason to be afraid of parvo - socialize your puppy!
-I’ve taken my puppies all over before being fully vaccinated, starting as early as 6 weeks.
+I’ve taken my puppies all over the place before being fully vaccinated, starting as early as 6 weeks.
 None have ever gotten parvo.

 HOW TO SOCIALIZE